 In this way, you can use baking sheets frequently and be eco-friendly in your kitchen by cutting down on your use of disposable items.

 Many household cleaning products such as furniture polish, oven/drain cleaners, and even air fresheners are classed as hazardous waste.

 If you don’t believe that they are toxic, here are some examples:

-- Ammonia – in glass cleaner – eye and lung irritant can cause headaches.
+- Ammonia – in glass cleaner – eye and lung irritants can cause headaches.

-- Phenol and Cresol – in disinfectants – can cause diarrhea, fainting, kidney and liver damage.
+- Phenol and Cresol – in disinfectants – can cause diarrhea, fainting, and kidney and liver damage.